Payment methods in India

 Payment methods in India include traditional methods and digital methods.
-Traditional methods are mostly associated with cash or cheque and digital transactions are mostly considered online and via credit / debit card.
-You can choose among host of options available.
+In traditional methods people mostly use cash or cheque as preferred medium of transactions.
+Digital transactions occur using online and via credit / debit card.

 Traditional payment methods in India